rdauncey/CS50_problem_set_solutions/README.md

 # CS50 Problem Set Solutions
 Code solutions to the CS50 course problems.
-See difference branches for the different problem sets.
+See different folders for the different problem sets.
 The questions can be found here:

 https://cs50.harvard.edu/x/2020/psets/1/